BCG-X-Official/sklearndf/README.rst

 Quickstart
 ----------------------

-sklearndf ehances scikit-learn's estimators to achieve the following:
+sklearndf enhances scikit-learn's estimators to achieve the following:

 - **Preserve dataframe structure**:
     Return data frames as results of transformations, preserving feature names as the column index.